Trump Consistently Bends Reality, Sells His Narrative In Interviews For Woodward Book

 Are these books coming out now because the election is just eight weeks away?
 Yes, of course they are.
 Critical of the president in varying degrees of detail and high dudgeon, the books speak to those voters still making up their minds.
 They also reflect their authors' and publishers' sure knowledge that Trump books will sell better before the election than after (especially if he loses).

-Playing the Audiotape
+Playing the audiotape

 Most of the later chapters in Rage are devoted to chronicling Woodward's 17 interviews with the president.
 Trump shifts from charming to combative, pleading for understanding and sympathy one moment and denouncing everyone in sight the next.
 But he is always selling, always pushing his narrative, always bending the reality.